Temurrerif/Temurrerif/README.md

 - 👋 Hi, I’m @Temurrerif
-- 👀 I’m interested in gamung mods e
+- 👀 I’m interested in gaming mods
 - 🌱 I’m currently learning that how to code any mod for the latest games
 - If anyone wanna reach me he can ask me in comment section of any file or repository and i will be available.
 - Thanks for using my any file.